mshanemc/deploy-to-sfdx/README.md

 ### strongly recommended

--   `HEROKU_API_KEY` can run one-off dynos, needed for org pools (see below) and lets you comine the deployer with my sfdx plugin to deploy heroku apps to a team.
+-   `HEROKU_API_KEY` can run one-off dynos, needed for org pools (see below) and lets you combine the deployer with my sfdx plugin to deploy heroku apps to a team.
 If you're note using org pools, be sure to delete these heroku apps.
 See [the plugin docs](https://github.com/mshanemc/shane-sfdx-plugins#sfdx-shaneherokurepodeploy) for how to use this

 ### optional